-Providing a structure with a cantilever jump (foundation slab of cantilever wall, modification for reduction of earth pressures) is considered when computing earth pressures it is possible to compute earth pressures acting either on the real back of structure with the input angle of friction δ ≤ 2/3φ or on an alternate back of structure.
-The alternate back of sheeting structure replaces the real broken one by a slip plane passing from the upper point of the back of wall towards the outer upper point of the jump and forms an earth wedge - see figure.
-A fully mobilized angle of friction δ = φ is assumed along this plane.
+Providing a structure with a cantilever jump (foundation slab of cantilever wall, modification for reduction of earth pressures) is considered when computing earth pressures it is possible to compute earth pressures acting either on the real back of structure with the input angle of friction δ or on an alternate back of structure.
+The alternate back of structure replaces the real broken one by a slip plane passing from the upper point of the back of wall towards the outer upper point of the jump and forms an earth wedge - see figure.
+Standardly, a fully mobilized angle of friction δ = φ is assumed along this plane.
+In all programs, where the earth wedge can be created, the soil/soil friction angle can be reduced in the "Stage settings" frame.
 The weight of earth wedge created under this alternate back further contributes to load applied to the structure.
 To introduce the alternate back of structure into the analysis it is necessary to select in the program "Earth pressures" the option "Consider developing of earth-pressure wedge".
 In other programs the earth wedge is introduced automatically.

 Calculation with and without earth-pressure wedge